 I admit that the election results took me by surprise.
 I think it was a shock for many who may not understand the issues that are concerning half the nation.
 Denial is a recipe for failure and devastation.
 It’s crucial for this country, as well as any marriage, to turn toward the problem issues rather than denying they exist.
 This is going to be true from the president all the way down to the individuals.
 Denial can be a complete dismissal of an issue as actually existing, or offering a simplistic explanations or excuse for the problem.
-There has been monumental denial on both sides during this election of the problematic issues that exist, both for the candidates and the country.
+There has been monumental denial and distortion on both sides during this election of the problematic issues that exist, both for the candidates and the country.
 It’s also a huge stumbling block for many of the couples I see in marriage counseling.
 It’s going to take the effort to get out of your own “bubble of reality” to be able to see that there may actually be problems to face, or at the very least, a problem for the other person.
 Even if an issue is only a problem for the other person, it will not go away with denial.
 It will fester into hatred and resentment until it gets talked about.
 So, let’s start talking with each other, not at each other.

 Seek first to understand